topasmc/topas-docs/parameters/scoring/volume.rst

     Sc/MyScorer/ElectronEnergyBinSize # default is 1 keV
     Sc/MyScorer/MinElectronEnergyForStoppingPowerRatio # default is 1 keV
     Sc/MyScorer/MaxElectronEnergyForStoppingPowerRatio # default is 1 MeV

+For TrackLengthEstimator:

+Calculates dose using a linear Track Length Estimator (TLE).
+The TLE technique approximates the absorbed doseas electronic (collisional) kerma.
+The dose along the voxels a photon encounters in its path between successive collisions is accounted for, resulting in a drastic variance reduction.

+Use of this scorer is demonstrated in examples/Brachytherapy/DoseTLE.txt

+The TOPAS TrackLengthEstimator is further described at:

+* Francisco Berumen, Yunzhi Ma, José Ramos-Méndez, Joseph Perl, and Luc Beaulieu.
+"Validation of the TOPAS Monte Carlo toolkit for HDR brachytherapy simulations", Brachytherapy (2021) https://doi.org/10.1016/j.brachy.2020.12.007

 For Charge and EffectiveCharge: